dmbarbour/wikilon/docs/ApplicationModel.md

 Compared to the linear REPL or Notebook, the forum tree structure is relatively awkward to render.
 But it's much more amenable to multi-party discussion.

+# Effectful APIs for Bots

+The [Awelon language document](AwelonLang.md) specifies how we'll represent transaction variables, and a basic API for bots.
+Effectful APIs rely on asynchronous communication through variables known by the host system.
+For example, a variable may contain a system task queue for asynchronous request-response.
+A full API should be specified in terms of concrete types for queues and requests and how responses are provided, and the system's behavior contract.
+Here, I'll only provide a general abstract sketch.

+Our main communication effect is network access.
+Bots could initiate connections or listen for connections.
+Access might be provided at a few "layers" such as IP sockets vs. requesting or serving HTTP.
+A significant motive for higher layers is to support multi-hosting - we might share one HTTP socket across several Awelon environments based on URL.

+Our host may support a few simple effects - current time, clock driven signals, variables for describing or configuring the host environment.
+I do not intend to support host FFI or filesystem access - doing so makes me nervous about security and portability.
+Accelerated computation, such as via GPGPU, may be implicit, via accelerator annotations.

+Reflection is our final class of effects.
+A reflection API must support sharing and synchronization of dictionary volumes, versioning and caching, alerts on change, and so on.
+This will become a significant development for Awelon in the future.

 # Managed Dictionaries

 We may need to perform garbage collection at the dictionary level, eliminating words and collapsing command histories that are no longer relevant.
 This could be performed by a software agent, e.g. assume three attributes: